A large Christian publishing house recently asked women this question: What book influenced you the most this year?

 Our pastor was sharing one Sunday about Jesus.
 He went on to share, “Jesus is the true light of the world.”
 He went on to explain what this light meant and how radiant He is.
 “In Jesus His light is pure and brilliant.
 His love is blinding.
 In Him there’s no darkness at all…not even 50 shades of grey.”

-This week I won’t be wasting my time with Mr. Grey.
+This weekend I won’t be wasting my time with Mr. Grey.
 I’m spending Valentine’s Day with a real man.

 Resources for your heart.